Humanities and Communication

 GRIAL

-Neural machine translation systems have led to a significant improvement in the quality of the results, but there are still many aspects to research and improve.
-This PhD line is broad and includes both aspects related to system training and integration in professional translation environments.
-Research related to the post-editing process and the use of neural machine translation in the translation of creative texts and literary translation can also be included.
+Neural machine translation systems have significantly improved the quality of results, but there are still many aspects to investigate and enhance.
+This PhD research line is broad and includes both system training aspects and its integration into professional translation environments.
+Research can also include topics related to post-editing processes and the use of neural machine translation in translating creative and literary texts.

 GRIAL

-This is a broad research proposal to explore machine learning and artificial intelligence techniques applied to automatic terminology extraction and the automatic search of translation equivalents in a parallel and comparable corpus.
+This is a broad research proposal exploring machine learning and artificial intelligence techniques applied to automatic terminology extraction and the automatic search for translation equivalents in parallel and comparable corpora.

 GRIAL

-The Global Literary Studies Research Lab analyses literary history from a global, decentred and interdisciplinary perspective.
-This approach allows us to look at cross-border cultural and literary phenomena that go beyond the national framework and can be thought of in broader configurations.
-Within a gender, ethical and digital humanities perspective, we test our objectives by means of four lines of research:
+The Global Literary Studies Research Laboratory analyzes literary history from a global, decentralized, and interdisciplinary perspective.
+This approach allows us to observe cultural and literary phenomena that transcend national frameworks and can be studied within broader configurations.
+From a perspective of gender, ethics, and digital humanities, we pursue our objectives through four main research lines:

-• Global translation flows and book studies (circulation of books, publishing, the economy of prestige, book fairs, literary agents, etc. (Diana Roig-Sanz and Laura Fólica)
+• Global translation flows and book studies (book circulation, publishing, prestige economy, book fairs, literary agents, etc.) (Diana Roig-Sanz and Laura Fólica)

-• Translation and cultural history of the 20th and 21st century within a digital humanities framework (Diana Roig-Sanz)
+• Translation and cultural history of the 20th and 21st centuries within a digital humanities framework (Diana Roig-Sanz)

-• Literary translation and periodicals, with a specific focus on Latin America (Laura Fólica)
+• Literary translation and periodical publications, with a specific focus on Latin America (Laura Fólica)

 The Global Novel: